coqui-ai/TTS/docs/source/training_a_model.md

     Each model has a different set of pros and cons that define the run-time efficiency and the voice quality.
 It is up to you to decide what model servers your needs.
 Other than referring to the papers, one easy way is to test the 🐸TTS community models and see how fast and good each of the models.
 Or you can start a discussion on our communication channels.

-2. Understand the configuration class, its fields and values of your model.
+2. Understand the configuration, its fields and values of your model.

     For instance, if you want to train a `Tacotron` model then see the `TacotronConfig` class and make sure you understand it.

 3. Go to the recipes and check the recipe of your target model.

     Recipes do not promise perfect models but they provide a good start point for `Nervous Beginners`.
-A recipe script training a `GlowTTS` model on `LJSpeech` dataset looks like below.
-Let's be creative and call this script `train_glowtts.py`.
+A recipe script for `GlowTTS` using `LJSpeech` dataset looks like below.
+Let's be creative and call this `train_glowtts.py`.

     ```python
     # train_glowtts.py

    import os

+    from TTS.trainer import Trainer, TrainingArgs
-    from TTS.tts.configs import GlowTTSConfig
+    from TTS.tts.configs import BaseDatasetConfig, GlowTTSConfig
+    from TTS.tts.datasets import load_tts_samples
-    from TTS.tts.configs import BaseDatasetConfig
+    from TTS.tts.models.glow_tts import GlowTTS
-    from TTS.trainer import init_training, Trainer, TrainingArgs
+    from TTS.utils.audio import AudioProcessor

     output_path = os.path.dirname(os.path.abspath(__file__))
+    dataset_config = BaseDatasetConfig(
-    dataset_config = BaseDatasetConfig(name="ljspeech", meta_file_train="metadata.csv", path=os.path.join(output_path, "../LJSpeech-1.1/"))
+        name="ljspeech", meta_file_train="metadata.csv", path=os.path.join(output_path, "../LJSpeech-1.1/")
+    )
     config = GlowTTSConfig(
         batch_size=32,
         eval_batch_size=16,